-126. Within the class period, Plaintiff Jeffy purchased one or more of Tommie Copper Products manufactured, marketed or sold by Defendants described and at issue in this

-Complaint, including: one short sleeve shirt in or around 2015 for approximately \$50.00.
+140. Within the class period, Plaintiff Jeffy purchased one or more of the Tommie Copper Products manufactured, marketed, or sold by Defendants described and at issue in this Complaint, including: one short sleeve shirt in or around 2015 for approximately \$50.00.

-Mr. Jeffy purchased the product from a Kmart in Riverhead, New York after 127. viewing the various advertisements concerning the Tommie Copper products, including infomercials featuring Defendant Montel and rodeo cowboy Shawn Minor referencing the ability to purportedly, among other benefits, relieve arthritis and other chronic joint and muscular pain, aid in injury management, accelerate or speed recovery, and improve in muscular power, strength, and endurance, prior to the time of purchase and understood them as a representation and warranty by Defendants that the Tommie Copper Products were effective for those purposes.
+Mr. Jeffy purchased the Product from a Kmart in Riverhead, New York after viewing the various advertisements concerning the Tommie Copper Products, including the Product's packaging and infomercials featuring Defendant Montel and rodeo cowboy Shawn Minor referencing the ability to purportedly, among other benefits, relieve arthritis and other chronic joint and muscular pain, aid in injury management, accelerate or speed recovery, and improve muscular power, strength, and endurance, prior to the time of purchase and understood them as a representation and warranty by Defendants that the Tommie Copper Products were effective for those purposes.
 He relied on these representations and warranties in deciding to purchase the Tommie Copper Products, and these representations and warranties were part of the basis of the bargain, in that he would not have purchased the Tommie Copper Products if he had known that it was not in fact, proven to provide the aforementioned benefits.
-Plaintiff Jeffy used the Tommie Copper Products as directed but did not experience any of the purported benefits such as pain relief, aiding in injury management, or accelerate in recovery, or improvement in muscular power, strength, and endurance.
-The Tommie Copper Products were useless to Plaintiff Jeffy, who would not have purchased the Tommie Copper Products or would not have paid as much for the products had he known that they were not effective.
+Plaintiff Jeffy used the Tommie Copper Products as directed, but did not experience any of the purported benefits such as pain relief, injury management aid, acceleration in recovery, or improvement in muscular power, strength, and endurance.
+The Tommie Copper Products were useless to Plaintiff Jeffy, who would not have purchased the Tommie Copper Products, or would not have paid as much for the Products, had he known about the misleading nature of Defendants' representations concerning the Tommie Copper Products and/or that the Products were not effective for their advertised purposes.